Dr. Mike Esco has a Ph.D. in exercise physiology and has over 20 years of experience in the health and fitness industry.

 - Then, after lunch go for a brief walk with a group of co-workers around the office or even in the parking lot.
-Or if you are a stay at home parent, take the baby for a 10-minute stroll.
+Or if you are a stay-at-home parent, take the baby for a 10-minute stroll.

 - Later in the evening after dinner, go for a walk or bike ride around the neighborhood with your family or friends.
 Play basketball in the driveway.
-Or game of “tag” in the yard with your young children.
+Or a game of “tag” in the yard with your young children.

 - Throughout the day, wear a pedometer or physical activity tracker.
 Try your best to accumulate at least 10,000 steps per day.